aws-samples/serverless-patterns/apigw-http-api-lambda-dotnet-sam/Readme.md

-# ASP.NET Core Web API Serverless Application
+# ASP.NET Core Web API Serverless Application with AWS SAM

-This project shows how to run an ASP.NET Core Web API project as an AWS Lambda exposed through Amazon API Gateway.
-The NuGet package [Amazon.Lambda.AspNetCoreServer](https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer) contains a Lambda function that is used to translate requests from API Gateway into the ASP.NET Core framework and then the responses from ASP.NET Core back to API Gateway.
+This project shows how to use AWS SAM for an ASP.NET Core Web API project using a AWS Lambda function exposed through Amazon API Gateway.

-For more information about how the Amazon.Lambda.AspNetCoreServer package works and how to extend its behavior view its [README](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md) file in GitHub.

 ## Requirements